 Welcome to The Detroit Writing Room

 We offer professional writing coaches to help with all your writing needs!
-We also host writing workshops and author talks.
+We also host writing workshops, retreats and author talks.
 Become a DWR member and meet a community of writers and creatives!

 We offer professional writing coaches to help with all your writing needs!
-We also host writing workshops and author talks.
+We also host writing workshops, retreats and author talks.
 Become a DWR member and meet a community of writers and creatives!

 We offer an inspirational community for writers, creatives and entrepreneurs.
 Whether you’re working on the next Great American novel or a business plan, you can sign up with an experienced writing coach who will give feedback on your work and make sure your commas are in all the right places.
 It never hurts to have a second pair of eyes!